 The Authority uses the Small Business Assistance Fees (SBAF) collected from larger bond transactions to help pay for the costs of issuance of tax-exempt bonds issued on behalf of small businesses.
 The SBAF may be used to pay for costs such as letter of credit fees, transaction fees and other costs associated with the issuance of bonds.
 This assistance reduces the net cost of financing to the small business to make it more competitive.
-As noted in the Management Discussion & Analysis, CPCFA has temporarily waived the collection of the fees from large businesses until June 30, 2016, but continues to provide the assistance to qualifying small businesses.
+As noted in the Management Discussion & Analysis, CPCFA temporarily waived the collection of the fees from large businesses until December 31, 2016 and half of the fee was waived from January 1, 2017 to June 30, 2017.
+CPCFA continues to provide the assistance to qualifying small businesses.
 CPCFA has also changed its refunding fee to encourage the submission of applications for new money projects coupled with refunding's of previously issued bonds.